In this article:

 It's also worth noting that evenings can sometimes get quite chilly, especially with a good sea breeze, so you should look to include a sweater, cardigan or shawl.

 You should also think about adding in some "smart casual" clothes if you intend on eating ashore during the charter, as most restaurants will expect customers to comply with their dress code.
+In some destinations, such as Asia or the Middle East, this can be a lot stricter.

 A lightweight mac may also be useful for rainy days – which do happen, even on a luxury yacht vacation!